solana-foundation/developer-content/docs/terminology.md

 ## wallet app

-An end-user program with a user interface to interfact with a blockchain.
+An end-user program with a user interface (UI) to interact with a blockchain.
 A wallet typically includes a UI to send and recieve tokens and NFTs, check balances of diffferent tokens, view NFTs, stake, and on.off ramp into fiat and back.
 See the